-The busy city streets are dominated by scooters with about 3.1 million cruising the capital boulevards and modernity has conquered the skyline with glass and steel architecture.
-It’s outside the cities where adventure awaits tourists who want to escape into the breathtaking views of Ha Long Bay, the Fanispan Mountain, or Hang Son Doong Cave.
-We cover the basics of visiting here, but for more in-depth info Uncover Vietnam has a complete Vietnam travel guide to soak it all in.
+The busy city streets are dominated by scooters, with about 3.1 million cruising the capital boulevards.
+Modernity has conquered the skyline with glass and steel architecture.
+It’s outside the cities where adventure awaits tourists who want to escape into the breathtaking views of Ha Long Bay, the Fansipan Mountain, or Hang Son Doong Cave.

 Today, tourists can experience the past by visiting memorials and periods of influence from French and Chinese occupation.
-Currently, the city is pushing past their dark history and opening its doors to tourism.
-The Old Quarter is one of the most popular destinations and a must see in the city because of its temples, pagodas, markets, and restaurants.
+Currently, the city is pushing past its dark history and opening its doors to tourism.
+The Old Quarter is one of the most popular destinations and a must-see in the city because of its temples, pagodas, markets, and restaurants.

 Culture and Language